BSharmi/DPM-LGCP/README.md

 ### Setting INLA path
-Extract INLA compressed file and copy INLA folder under LGCP-package to R library located in - /Library/Frameworks/R.framework/Versions/3.3/Resources/library
+Download and copy INLA folder under LGCP-package to R library located in - /Library/Frameworks/R.framework/Versions/3.3/Resources/library

 ### Clustering on simulation data
 1. Set working directory in R to the path up to the Simulation directory in LGCP package.
 E.g. -